republique-et-canton-de-geneve/git-sync/README.md

 The list of blacklisted LDAP groups, if any, is supplied as parameter `black-listed-groups` in the application's configuration file.

-### Limited access groups
+### Limited-access groups

 At État de Genève the baseline is to provide read-only access (Developer role) to all developers.
-That is, every developer is able to discover code, clone and create merge requests, even on code that is outside of their working group.
-For some (bad) reasons, some groups must remain preserved from such a wide access.
+That is, every developer is able to discover code, clone and create merge requests, even on code that is outside their working group.
+For historical reasons, some groups must remain preserved from such a wide access.
 The list of such limited-access groups, if any, is supplied as parameter `limited-access-groups` in the application's configuration file.

 ## Business rules